What affects your chances of getting breast cancer.

 Breast cancer screening

-There are special screening guidelines for some women at higher than average risk of breast cancer [38,163].
+There are special screening guidelines for some women at higher than average risk of breast cancer [39,163].

-If you’re at higher risk of breast cancer, talk with your health care provider about the screening plan that’s best for you.
+If you’re at higher than average risk of breast cancer, talk with your health care provider about the screening plan that’s best for you.
 You may need to be screened earlier and more often than other women.

 Learn more about breast cancer screening for women at higher risk.